OlsonZacheryFS/pewpew/guide/src/config/providers-section.md

 The `file` *provider_type* reads data from a file.
 Every line in the file is read as a value.
 A `file` provider has the following parameters:

-- **`path`** - A [template](./common-types.md#templates) value indicating the path
+- **`path`** - A [V-Template](./common-types/templates.md#template-types) value indicating the path
     to the file on the file system.
-Unlike templates used elsewhere, only variables defined in the [vars section](./vars-section.md) can be interopolated.
 When a relative path is specified it is interpreted as relative to the config file.
 Absolute paths are supported though discouraged as they prevent the config file from being platform agnostic.
 - **`repeat`** - <sub><sup>*Optional*</sup></sub> A boolean value which when `true` indicates when the provider `file` provider gets to the end of the file it should start back at the beginning.
 Defaults to `false`.